5 gravel routes in Haute Maurienne Vanoise

 Jérôme Furbeyre: "A classic itinerary is quite busy at the height of summer.
 This is understandable: the setting is simply magnificent and the ride is fairly easy.
 Personally, I really like this gravel outing because it's a fun and varied way to get out and about in the heart of the Vanoise National Park, with a nice reward on arrival at the refuge: superb views, home-made pie and beer brewed by the refuge keeper!

 Departure is from the Aussois dam parking lot.
-The trail skirts the Plan d'Amont lake and climbs to the Sétéria bridge.
+The trail skirts the Plan d'Amont lake, then climbs to the Sétéria bridge.
 Don't follow the path along the stream, but stay on the classic hiking trail, even if there is a slightly more technical section with rocks.
 You may have to make a short portage, but you'll soon reach the valley that leads quietly to the refuge.
 We're in the heart of the Vanoise National Park, with lots of marmots and... hikers!
 As always, you have to be careful to ensure that cyclists and hikers get on well together.

-Big gravel tour and 1400 m of ascent
+Grand tour gravel and 1400 m ascent

-Jérôme Furbeyre : " A superb tour starting from Val Cenis-Termignon.
-We climb by the track until the Replat des canons then we join the Sollières pass, at 2760 m of altitude, that is to say 1400 m of difference in altitude!
-But don't worry, it climbs well on a very good track.
-The first part is done in the forest then we join the old military track until the pass.
-A very varied itinerary which offers a superb panorama at the arrival on all the plateau of Mont Cenis.
-It is also a sector of memory because there too furious fights took place during the Second World War, in particular in the last months with German soldiers who had entrenched themselves on the Mont Froid and French who tried to dislodge them.
+Jérôme Furbeyre: "A superb tour from Val Cenis-Termignon.
+We climb up the piste to the Replat des canons and then reach the Col de Sollières, at an altitude of 2,760 m, with a vertical drop of almost 1,400 m!
+But don't worry, it's a good climb on a very good trail.
+The first part is in the forest, then you join the old military track up to the pass.
+It's a very varied route that offers superb panoramic views of the entire Mont Cenis plateau on arrival.
+It's also a place of remembrance, as here too, fierce fighting took place during the Second World War, particularly in the final months, with German soldiers entrenched on Mont Froid and the French trying to dislodge them.

 5 gravel itineraries on Haute Maurienne Vanoise, the Col de Sollières, grand tour gravel and 1400 m of ascent